Must-see Attractions in the Sutherland Shire

-Here at ellaslist, we know how much you love inspiration for things to do with the family.
-Well, we’ve done our homework and scoured the beautiful Sutherland Shire, located just 26kms south of Sydney CBD, for the best activities and events that the kids will love and that won’t break your budget.
+We know how much you love inspiration for things to do with the family, so we’ve done our homework and scoured the beautiful Sutherland Shire, for the best activities and events that the kids will love and that won’t break your budget.

 Whether you’re a Shire local or a resident Sydneysider looking for a change in scenery (these family outings are definitely worth the journey!), take a closer look at our pick of the best things to do with the kids in this beautiful part of the world.